opencomputeproject/OCP-HM-MegaRAC_Community_Edition/governance.md

  The approved charter of the Software Project shall be published on the OCP website under its corresponding Project web page.

 - The scope of the Software Project shall include software development under an OSI-approved open source license.
-- The specifications must be under the “OCP Software Contributor License Agreement.”
+- The specifications must be under the [OCP Software Contributor License Agreement](https://www.opencompute.org/documents/software-contributor-license-agreement)

 ## Software Contribution Guidelines
 The Software Project accepts contributions via GitHub pull requests.
 The following section outlines the process for merging contributions to the source code and the spec.